 The BU Center for the Humanities allocates funds for humanities projects and fellowships on the BU campus.
 We are also very interested in assisting our humanities faculty in obtaining funding from outside sources.
 To that end, we have created this page with the contact information for offices on campus that assist with applications for outside grants and fellowships.

-Associate Dean for Humanities, Professor Patricia Johnson, has recently compiled a comprehensive list of available awards for humanities scholars, with their deadlines and criteria.
+The Office of the Associate Dean for Humanities has compiled a list of available awards for humanities scholars, with their deadlines and criteria.
 Please visit this site: http://www.bu.edu/cas/research/humanities

 The BU Office of Sponsored Programs: